 Taxes for Businesses, Self-Employed and Freelancers

-Which taxes will you pay as a business entity, self-employed or freelancer in Germany vs US?
+Which taxes will you pay as a business entity, self-employed, or freelancer in Germany vs the US?

 VAT or Sales Tax